18 Lookouts for The Best Views in Sydney

 Barrenjoey Lighthouse, Palm Beach

 One of Sydney's most well-known sights is still the viewpoint from the Barrenjoey Lighthouse, and for good cause.
-It's a peaceful area, and Palm Beach's is wonderful.
+Near Palm Beach, it's a peaceful area about an hour north of the city.
 After the 25-minute hike to the lighthouse, make sure to eat and drink at The Boathouse.
 The Barrenjoey Lighthouse Walk, perched 91 metres above sea level on Sydney's northernmost point, offers spectacular ocean vistas that extend from Broken Bay to Ku-ring-gai Chase National Park and the Central Coast.
-The gorgeous Barrenjoey trail which leads to the accessible Barrenjoey Lighthouse allows you to spot pods of whales during the whale migration season.
+You'll also be able to spot pods of whales during the whale migration season.

 The Pylon Lookout

-Since the bridge provides views of the Sydney Opera House and its surroundings, which is recognised as a World Heritage Site, it is worthwhile to walk up the 200 stairs within the South-East Pylon to the Pylon Lookout.
-The bridge climb is an excellent location for pictures with the expansive vistas in the background but it comes with a hefty price taf.
+Since the bridge provides views of the Sydney Opera House and views of Sydney Harbour, it is worthwhile to walk up the 200 stairs within the South-East Pylon to the Pylon Lookout.
+The bridge climb is an excellent location for pictures with the expansive vistas in the background, but it comes with a hefty price tag.
 The bridge's four pylons were only designed for decorative purposes.
 The Pylon Lookout Museum is located inside the South-East Pylon, which has been a favourite of the general public since 1934.
 The museum houses a sizable collection of exhibits that honour the bridge's construction and highlight the struggles faced by Australia's ancestors.

 Observatory Hill Park

-Observatory Hill Park has often been referred to as a park with a million dollar views.
+Observatory Hill Park has often been called a park with million-dollar views.
 From Observatory Hill, you can see Sydney Harbour and the Harbour Bridge without paying anything at all.
-Due to amenities including fitness stations, a rotunda, and a tennis court, there are numerous things you may do at the park.
+There are ample amenities, including fitness stations, a rotunda, and a tennis court.
 The park is also home to Sydney Observatory, Australia's first observatory.
-It just takes around 10 minutes to hike up to the hill, where you may bring a picnic and enjoy beautiful city views.
-The expansive parkland, perched on one of the city's highest elevations, creates a tranquil viewpoint site surrounded by thick Moreton Bay fig trees and breathtaking scenery from all angles.
-The views of the setting sun are stunning!
+It takes around 10 minutes to hike up to the hill, where you may bring a picnic and enjoy beautiful city views.
+The expansive parkland, perched on one of the city's highest elevations, creates a tranquil site surrounded by thick Moreton Bay fig trees and breath-taking scenery from all angles.
+It's the perfect spot to capture the sunset.

 Sydney Opera House

 Although everyone enjoys a grand panorama, there are times when being much closer to your subject will leave you completely speechless.
 One of those occasions for many is seeing the Sydney Opera House up close.
-You'll be treated to some of Sydney's best views of the Opera House as you stroll around Circular Quay.
+You'll be treated to some of Sydney's best views of the Opera House as you stroll around the famous Circular Quay.
+Enjoy an evening of people-watching, grab dinner, and soak up the quintessential Sydney sights.

 Royal Botanic Gardens & Mrs Macquarie’s Chair

 For those looking for a spectacular view, head to Mrs Macquarie's Chair.
-It faces west, so you also have the sunset as the backdrop, making it a total win-win situation.
+It faces west, so you also have the sunset as the backdrop, making it a win-win situation.
 It contains both the Opera House and The Harbour Bridge in one frame.
-The view from Mrs. Macquarie's Chair is among Sydney's best.
-The exposed sandstone rock bench that was hand-carved by convicts in 1810.
+The exposed sandstone rock bench was hand-carved by convicts in 1810, thus making the view from Mrs Macquarie's Chair an excellent scene for some moody photography.

 Milsons Point

 Milsons Point is a walking path on the north lower shore that is also known as Lavender Bay and Milsons Point Circuit Walk.
-You get two breathtaking views from the scenic trail: the Harbour Bridge and the famous Sydney Harbour, which is where the Sydney Opera House is located.
-There are plenty of things to do at Milsons Point, including Bradfield Park, Luna Park, the North Sydney Olympic Pool, and Wendy's Secret Garden, so you won't be bored while you're there.
-Simply stroll through Bradfield Park to Broughton St Lookout to get a panoramic view of the Opera House and Harbour Bridge plus the city skyline.
+You get two breath-taking views from the scenic trail: the Harbour Bridge and the famous Sydney Harbour, which is where the Sydney Opera House is located.
+There are plenty of things to do at Milsons Point, including Bradfield Park, Luna Park, the North Sydney Olympic Pool, and Wendy's Secret Garden.
+Simply stroll through Bradfield Park to Broughton St. Lookout for a panoramic view of the Opera House and Harbour Bridge, plus the city skyline.

 Wendy's Secret Garden

-One of Sydney's best views and lookouts is found at Wendy's Secret Garden, a hidden gem and little sanctuary.
+One of Sydney's best views and lookouts is at Wendy's Secret Garden, a hidden gem and little sanctuary.
 A peculiar, tranquil paradise, Wendy Secret Garden is a haven of tree ferns, herbs, flowers, and palm and fig trees.
 Additionally, it is a fantastic location in the Lavender Bay Parklands, right on Sydney Harbour.
-One of the ideal spots for a family picnic while admiring the magnificent seaside surroundings is this tranquil nook, which includes picnic tables and artistic items scattered throughout the park.
+This peaceful nook is one of the ideal spots for a family picnic while admiring the magnificent seaside surroundings.
+It includes picnic tables and artistic tokens scattered throughout the park.

 Cockatoo Island

-One of the slightly unique Sydney attractions worth seeing is Cockatoo Island, and it also provides great views.
-It is a former prison compound and a UNESCO World Heritage site offering vistas of the Sydney cityscape and Harbour Bridge in addition to the old convict buildings.
-If you want to see some of the nicest views in Sydney that aren't exactly typical, it's definitely worth a trip – just don’t expect views of the Opera House, though.
+One of the slightly unique Sydney attractions worth seeing is Cockatoo Island.
+It is a former prison compound and a UNESCO World Heritage site offering views of the Sydney cityscape and Harbour Bridge, as well as old convict buildings.
+If you want to see some of the nicest views in Sydney that are more avant-garde, it's definitely worth a trip.

 Bondi Icebergs

-Sydney natives are familiar with Bondi.
+Sydney natives and travellers alike are familiar with Bondi.
 The Bondi Icebergs are the ideal location to relax and take in the views, with its white pool lining standing out against the water's blue and green hues.
-What's even better is that it isn't locked off or behind a posh hotel.
+Even better, it isn't locked off or behind a posh hotel.
 Instead, it's always accessible to the general public.
-The pool has been available for use by the public for more than 100 years and is situated close to Bondi Beach.
+The pool has been available for public use for over 100 years and is close to Bondi Beach.
 It also happens to be the most photographed swimming pool in the world.
 Views are available from Icebergs Club Bistro.
-Every table offers a view of the stunning Bondi Beach, and the food is excellent and priced like a bistro.
-There are options for breakfast, lunch, and dinner.
+Every table offers a view of the stunning Bondi Beach, and the food is excellent, with options for breakfast, lunch, and dinner.

 Mackenzies Point, Bondi to Coogee Walk

 It would be outrageous of us to mention Bondi while omitting the renowned Mackenzies Point.
-The famed Bondi to Coogee walk, as well as the worn cliffs leading to Tamarama and Bronte beach, can all be seen from this lookout, which gives some of the best views in the area.
-In the winter, it's also an excellent place to keep an eye out for whales travelling through, and if you're lucky, dolphins as well!.
-Icebergs is about 10 minutes' walk inland from Mackenzies Point.
-If you prefer, you can drive to Kenneth Street and park there, but there aren't many spots available.
+The famed Bondi to Coogee walk and the worn cliffs leading to Tamarama and Bronte Beach can all be seen from this lookout, giving some of the area's best views.
+In the winter, it's also a prime place to keep an eye out for whales travelling through.
+Icebergs is about a 10-minute walk inland from Mackenzies Point.
+If you prefer, you can drive to Kenneth Street and park there.

 Dobroyd Head

-There is a lookout on Dobroyd Head where you can take in the grandeur of North and South Heads as well as breathtaking views of the Pacific Ocean and whales swimming in the water.
+There is a lookout on Dobroyd Head, where you can take in the grandeur of North and South Heads and wonderful views of the Pacific Ocean with whales swimming in the water.
 The overlook is named after Arabanoo, the first native Australian to live among European settlers.
-There are a few markers and monuments scattered over the area that serve as little hints to the past Dobroyd Head witnessed for anyone who are interested in the history of the area.
-The Grotto Point Lighthouse and indigenous rock inscriptions are also nearby.
+A few markers and monuments scattered over the area serve as little hints to the past.
+The Grotto Point Lighthouse and Indigenous rock inscriptions are also nearby.

 Sydney Tower Eye

-The Sydney Tower Eye is the best option for a breathtaking aerial perspective of the city.
-From a great height, it offers one of Sydney's best and highest viewpoints.
+The Sydney Tower Eye is the best option for a spectacular aerial perspective of the city.
+From a great height, you'll get the best views of Sydney at the highest viewpoint.
 You can see the busy streets and the city's top attractions immediately below from the glass-floor Skywalk, which is 286 metres above sea level.
 On a bright, crisp day, you can also see the Blue Mountains beyond Sydney.

-Looking for more amazing ways to explore Sydney?
+As one of the most beautiful cities in the world, there's no shortage of lookouts for travellers and locals alike.
+We've added in a few destinations that can't be missed further out into nature, but GoGet will help you access them on a day trip or weekend getaway.
+Looking for more amazing ways to explore Sydney between sunrise and sunset?
 Read our guide to the Best Free Things to Do in Sydney, the Best Waterfalls Near Sydney and the 15 Best Beaches in Sydney.

 GoGet Writing Team